Implications from ${B\to K^*\ell^+\ell^-}$ observables using $3 \text{fb}^{-1}$ of LHCb data: Introduction

 The differential decay distribution~\cite{Kruger:1999xa,Das:2012kz,Mandal:2014kma} of $B\to \kstar\ell^+\ell^-$ results in the measurement of at least nine observables using the angular distribution, as a function of $q^2$ the dilepton invariant mass squared.
 These observables are commonly chosen to be the differential decay rate with respect to $q^2$, two independent helicity fractions that describe the decay, the three asymmetries that describe the real part of the interference between different helicity amplitudes and three asymmetries that describe the imaginary part of the interference.

 Recently \lhcb~\cite{LHCb:2015dla} has reported measurements of all these observables that have been averaged in eight $q^2$ bins.
+A lot of studies on this decay mode are widely discussed in literature \cite{Kruger:2005ep,Descotes-Genon:2015uva}.
 We use the \lhcb data to obtain estimates of hadronic form factors that describe the decay.
 Previously some of the form factors have been determined~\cite{Hambrock:2012dg} using $1\invfb$ of \lhcb data.
 We emphasize that our approach does not involve evaluating the decay amplitude in terms of theoretically estimated parameters.
 Instead we start with the most general parametric form of the amplitude without any hadronic approximations within the SM (see Eq.~\eqref{eq:amp-def2} below).
 Experimental data alone is used to fit the theoretical parameters introduced in the parametric amplitude.
 These experimentally fitted theoretical parameters are simply compared to the estimates by other authors~\cite{Straub:2015ica,Horgan:2013pva} which are widely regarded as the state of the art.
 The values of form factors obtained from experimental data show significant discrepancy when compared with theoretical expectations in several $q^2$ bins.

 In addition to extracting form factors from data, this mode also allows a relation among observables that can provide a clean signal~\cite{Mandal:2014kma,Das:2012kz} of NP.
 We find that the measurements do not satisfy the expected relation between the observables in the same $q^2$ domains where the fitted form factors also show a large discrepancy with the theoretical estimates.
 The simultaneous observation of these discrepancies points to possible evidence of NP.